7 min read

 Regardless of whether you're exploring going to college or starting a career after high school, ensure you take the time to build a budget to follow once you graduate.

 Meet with your counselor: At this point, it’s never a bad idea to meet with your counselor for one more check-in before graduation.
-They can help ensure you’re on track for graduation, send any first-semester grades to colleges as needed, or provide support as you apply to jobs.
+They can help ensure you’re on track for graduation, send any first-semester grades to colleges as needed, or provide support as you apply for jobs.

 Remember to keep those grades up because colleges (and potential employers) are still watching!